Andrea-Giuliani/Python-Project/README.md

 #### 4.2 How to deploy Streamlit

 To deploy our demo we followed strictily this [link](https://gilberttanner.com/blog/deploying-your-streamlit-dashboard-with-heroku), which explain how to deploy one Streamlit dashboard with Heroku ([link](https://job-ads-demo.herokuapp.com/) to Streamlit app).
+In this link, it is well explained the need of the files Procile, requirements.txt and setup.sh that you see in the main folder of Github.

 #### 4.3 What the script does?